tcarroll64/cs3300-002-in-the-air/Documentation/HTTP Request.md

 3. The web server receives the request and processes it based on the provided information.

-4. The server generates an HTTP response, inclduing headers and a response body (containing the requested data).
+4. The server generates an HTTP response, including headers and a response body (containing the requested data).

 5. The response is sent back to the client.